cat-haines/cathaines.com/_posts/2016-03-26-tracking-travis-ci-builds-with-a-photon.md

 categories:
 - code
 - travis
-- nodebots
+- photon
 ---

 A couple weeks ago I ran a workshop at a [Nodebots meetup][meetup] about building a [Johnny-Five Powered Travis CI Build Indicator][slides].
 One of the goals of the workshop was to introduce people to a bunch of cool tools they may or may not have used before..
 [Travis CI][travis], [Johnny-Five][johnny-five], [IFTTT][ifttt], and [ngrok][ngrok].

-But the best tools are often not the most intereting.. so today we're going to rebuild this project with a [Photon][photon], and with simplicity in mind.
+Today we're going to look at how we can build the project with a [Photon][photon], a tiny bit of [Processing][processing], and some cURL commands!

 <!-- more -->

+**NOTE:** *This project assumes a basic understanding of Travis CI, and working with the Photon.
+If you are unfamiliar with these topics, I encourage you to checkout [Travis CI for Complete Beginners][travis-tutorial], and Particle's [Getting Started Guide][photon-tutorial].*

 ## The Photon Side of Things

-We're going to create a pretty standard circuit for an RGB LED, and flash our Proton with a tiny bit of code to control that LED through HTTP requests!
+We're going to create a basic circuit for an RGB LED, and flash our Proton with a tiny bit of code to control that LED through HTTP requests!

 ![Circuit](/assets/imgs/blog/2016-03-26/circuit.png)